-Amounts received from a disposal in excess of £10,000 are categorised as capital receipts.
+Amounts received from a disposal in are categorised as capital receipts.
 The balance of receipts is required to be credited to the Usable Capital Receipts Reserve, and can then only be used for new capital investment or set aside to reduce the Council's underlying need to borrow (the Capital Financing Requirement).
 Receipts are appropriated to the Reserve from the General Fund Balance in the Movement in Reserves Statement.